rixx/knowledge-bin/processes/git-flow.md

 ## The tool

-The [git-flow](https://github.com/nvie/gitflow) tool does fancy stuff for those who want to use the git flow branching model without having to give it a lot of thought.
+The [git-flow](https://github.com/nvie/gitflow) tool (actually a git extension, so it's doing things right) does fancy stuff for those who want to use the git flow branching model without having to give it a lot of thought.

 ### Commands: